wmde/wikimedia.de/README.md

 This repo contains the source code of the [www.wikimedia.de website](https://www.wikimedia.de).

+## Editing content

+Presently there are two types of content on the site, each with their own editing approach.

+### Messages

+Many of the text on the site, known as "messages", is displayed using a translation mechanism.
+This mechanism gets the message in the correct language from a translation file.
+These files can be found in the `translations` directory, and there is one per language.
+They contain one line per message, starting with an identifier, followed by the actual text in the right language.

+Excerpt from `translations/messages.en.yaml`:

+	homepage.mission.header: Mission
+	homepage.mission.message: We promote Free Knowledge to further equal access to knowledge and education. homepage.ED.title: Executive Director

+If you want to update a message on the site, you can open the right messages file with a text editor and search for the message you want to update.
+Leave the identifier on the left alone.

+Further understanding of how the system works is not needed, though might be useful:
+The messages are used in the templates (located in the `templates` folder), where they are identified by their identifier.
+By looking at the templates you can see exactly where a message is used.

+### Templates

+The simple pages such as "imprint" are not translated via the messages system.
+Instead there are two versions of the page, one English and one German.
+To update the text or structure of these pages you will need to edit their respective template.

+The templates can all be found in the `templates` directory, with the pages residing in the `pages` sub-directory.
+Simple pages have a dedicated subdirectory there with one twig file per language.
+Example:
+`templates/pages/imprint/imprint.de.html.twig` is the German version of the imprint page.

+The templates can be edited with a text editor.
+They do contain simple HTML, though you can update text without understanding the HTML.
+With basic understanding of HTML you can change the structure of the page.
+Though beware that you will only be changing the structure of one language version of the page.

 ## Development

 The application is build on top of the Symfony 4 PHP web framework.